Blog

 If you are considering buying property in Turkey, you should know that it can be a rewarding investment; however, without proper real estate due diligence, you may risk encountering legal or financial issues later.
 Due diligence refers to the legal process of verifying that a property is correctly registered, debt-free, and compliant with planning and ownership regulations before purchase.

-If you’re planning to invest in Turkey — whether in Fethiye, Bodrum, Antalya, Muğla, or Istanbul —Understanding how property verification and legal checks work will help you protect your investment and comply with Turkish law.
+If you’re planning to invest in Turkey — whether in Fethiye, Bodrum, Antalya, Muğla, or Istanbul — understanding how property verification and legal checks work will help you protect your investment and comply with Turkish law.
+Foreign buyers dealing with local transactions may also seek guidance from a property lawyer in Fethiye when reviewing title deed records, contracts, and due diligence issues.
 In this article, we explain the essential stages of real estate due diligence in Turkey and the common mistakes to avoid.

 Understanding Real Estate Due Diligence in Turkey

 Under Turkish Land Registry Law No. 2644 (Tapu Kanunu), due diligence is a buyer’s essential legal safeguard.
 Unlike in many European systems, Turkish notaries do not carry out full ownership or debt checks before a sale.
-The burden of property verification rests with the buyer or their appointed lawyer, who must confirm all registry, zoning, and financial details before the title transfer.
+The burden of property verification rests with the buyer or their appointed lawyer, who must confirm all registry, zoning, and financial details before the title transfer, which is why obtaining legal assistance for property transactions in Turkey is often essential to ensure a proper review.

 The process typically includes:

 Recent information from the General Directorate of Land Registry and Cadastre (Tapu ve Kadastro Genel Müdürlüğü) indicates a steady level of foreign property acquisitions, especially in coastal provinces such as Antalya and Muğla.
-This trend highlights the growing importance of thorough due diligence to ensure each transaction is legally sound and accurately documented.
+This trend highlights the growing importance of thorough due diligence and understanding how the title deed process works in Turkey.

 Legal Checks Before Buying Property